 The Company’s Oral History project aims to provide members and researchers with an oral resource of interviews with some of the key players in major banking events.

-We are delighted that the Company’s oral history archive is housed with the Centre of Financial History, University of Cambridge.
+We are delighted that the Company’s oral history archive is housed with the Centre for Financial History, University of Cambridge.
 Interviews and transcripts are available at https://www.centreforfinancialhistory.org/oral-histories

 Secondary Banking crisis 1973-75